 The Middle Way is based on the four noble truths by Gautama, or more commonly known as the "Enlightened One" or "Buddha."
 Gautama instructed that everything holds the POSSIBILITY of suffering from which it is clear that every incident of life can result in pain, discomfort, or disharmony.
-CAN! - nowhere is it stated that everything MUST cause pain, suffering or anguish.
-Much hardships in our daily lives today are purely self-inflicted by the manner in which we live and think and yet many people constantly seek others to blame - perhaps because of the possibility of financial compensation? - as if money holds all the answers for their misfortunes, pain, discomfort, or disharmony rather than fixing the core problem in their lives; themselves!
+CAN! — nowhere is it stated that everything MUST cause pain, suffering or anguish.
+Much hardships in our daily lives today are purely self-inflicted by the manner in which we live and think and yet many people constantly seek others to blame — perhaps because of the possibility of financial compensation? — as if money holds all the answers for their misfortunes, pain, discomfort, or disharmony rather than fixing the core problem in their lives: themselves!

-First of the Noble Truths: If you are unhappy it is because out are not living in harmony with nature.
+First of the Noble Truths: If you are unhappy it is because you are not living in harmony with nature.
 If you are not living harmoniously it is because you have not learnt to accept the world as it is with all its disadvantages and POSSIBILITIES of suffering.
 You can only attain happiness by realising the causes of unhappiness and avoiding those causes.
 Sometimes it's not possible to avoid those causes; therefore, you must learn to take the rough with the smooth.
 Peace is the absence of conflict internally and externally.

 Second of the Noble Truths: It is the craving thirst that causes the renewal of becomings and this craving thirst is accompanied by sensual delights that seeks satisfaction.
 It takes the form of craving for the gratification of the senses, or the craving for prosperity and worldly possessions.
 The world itself is not a bad place and yet some of the people in it certainly are.
 They can make it appear very bad indeed and it is our own attitude, our own faults, which make the world seem so very bad.
 Everyone has desires, cravings, even lusts, which make one do things which in a more balanced mood — when free from such cravings and lusts — one would not do.
 The Great Teaching of the Buddha was that he who craves cannot be free, and a person who is not free cannot be happy.
 Therefore, to overcome craving is to take a big step forward towards happiness.